TusharChugh/LaneFinding/README.md

 #### 4. Detect lane pixels and fit to find the lane boundary.

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+Then I used 2D convolutions with a sliding windows from left to right of the image to detected the line.
+Height of convolution is 1/9 of the image height (too small leads to give way to more noise, too large leads to approximation error of the curve).
+So the loop runs 9 times to get all the edge points in the left and right part of the image.
+The code for this section is in cell 49 `find_window_centroids` The points are the passed to cv2.polyfit function to fit my lane lines with a 2nd order polynomial kinda like this:

 ![alt text][image5]

-#### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.
+#### 5. Determine the curvature of the lane and vehicle position with respect to center.

-I did this in lines # through # in my code in `my_other_file.py`
+I modified the Line class to calculate and store the radius as well as vehicle position.
+The code is in cell 52 in `line_from_pixels` function.
+There are a bunch of sanity check functions in the the Line class to check if the lines detected are parallel, similar to lines detected in previous frames and are of justifible width.

-#### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.
+#### 6. Warp the detected lane boundaries back onto the original image.

-I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
+I implemented this step in 53rd cellin the function `fill_pixels_road()`.
 Here is an example of my result on a test image:

 ![alt text][image6]